Hardware target.

 Sending messages

-kernel.cloud.send(collection, message) writes a document to Firestore and automatically stamps it with a server timestamp.
+kernel.cloud.send(collection, message) writes to Firestore with a server timestamp.
 Returns the new document ID.

 Real-time updates

-kernel.cloud.subscribe(collection, callback) opens a Firestore onSnapshot listener.
-Messages are delivered in ascending timestamp order.
+kernel.cloud.subscribe(collection, cb) opens a Firestore onSnapshot listener.
 Returns an unsubscribe function.

 API reference